 Conclusion

-Nootropics are natural or synthetic substances that are cognitive enhancers — they’re thought to play a role in enhancing a person’s mental abilities.
-The caffeine in coffee, flavonoids in dark chocolate, resveratrol in red wine, and omega-3 fatty acids in some fish are examples of nootropics.
+Nootropics are natural or synthetic substances that are cognitive enhancers.
+They are thought to play a role in enhancing a person’s mental abilities.
+The caffeine in coffee, flavonoids in dark chocolate, resveratrol in, and omega-3 fatty acids in some fish are examples of nootropics.

-By eating foods that are naturally high in nootropics you’ll be building a better brain, and doing so in a low-cost, enjoyable way!
+By eating foods that are naturally high in nootropics you will be building a better brain, and doing so in a low-cost, enjoyable way!